UnrealMultiple/TShockPlugin/PacketsStop/README.en.md

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Yu Xue
+- Author: feather science
 - - 出处: [github](https://github.com/1242509682/PacketsStop/)
-- The source code of the plug -in is to the tourists who are in Shaoshi's life to restrict the plug -in, and make the data packet method into an independent functional plug -in
+- The source code of the plug-in comes from the tourist restriction plug-in, and its data packet processing method is made into an independent functional plug-in
-- This is a TSHOCK server plug -in mainly used for:
+- This is a Tshock server plug-in mainly used for:
-- Use the instruction to open the intercepting player packet
+- Use the command to turn on blocking player packets.
-- Before use, you must give the Default group a permissions [free interception]
+- You must give the default group a permission before using it [No Interception].
-- Then modify the configuration file to add the data packet name to use/RELOAD overload
+- Then, by modifying the configuration file, the package name is added using the /reload overload.
-- Enter the [/intercept ADD name] to allocate the player to a new [LJ group]
+- Enter [/intercept add name] to assign players to a newly created [LJ Group].
-- Most of the availability limit is blocked and intercepted its data packets.
+- Blocked most of the available permissions and intercepted their packets.
 ## Update log

 ```